kitnil/awesome/README.md

 ## OCaml

+- [bucklescript](https://github.com/BuckleScript/bucklescript) - A backend for the OCaml compiler which emits JavaScript.
 - [js_of_ocaml](https://github.com/ocsigen/js_of_ocaml) - Compiler from OCaml to Javascript.
 - [batteries-included](https://github.com/ocaml-batteries-team/batteries-included) - Batteries Included project
 - [merlin](https://github.com/ocaml/merlin) - Context sensitive completion for OCaml in Vim and Emacs